tomordonez/tomordonez.github.io/_posts/2017-09-07-ubuntu-wifi-network-disconnected-after-sleep.md

 There is also the <a href="https://help.ubuntu.com/stable/ubuntu-help/net-wireless-troubleshooting.html" target="_blank">Ubuntu wireless network troubleshooter</a>.

 And the official documentation to <a href="https://help.ubuntu.com/stable/ubuntu-help/net-wireless-connect.html" target="_blank">connect to a wireless network in Ubuntu</a>.

-help.ubuntu.com/stable/ubuntu-help/net-wireless-connect.html" target="_blank">connect to a wireless network in Ubuntu</a>.